I’ve been where you are. In a way, I’m still there.

 If you track your day by the minute, you’ll see where your time is going.
 One way is to use the Intent browser plugin (Chrome) to see exactly how many hours per week you’re actually spending on video sites, social media, etc.

-That said, increasing your “efficiency” (squandering less time) is difficult because there are many other things that are more interesting than the bar exam.
+That said, increasing your “efficiency” (squandering less time) is difficult because, YES, there are many other things that are more interesting than the bar exam.
 Plus, when we’re tired, we succumb to those distractions more easily.

 So what do you do?

 Your job here is to prepare adequately for the bar exam.
 You don’t need to spend every day watching your favorite show.
-You have time for an hour of Netflix but not for bar prep?
+You have time for an hour-long Netflix break but not for bar prep?

-If you need to unwind with dinner and TV after a full day of studying or a long day of work, be my guest.
-If you’re wondering where your time is going or why you’re not getting things done, and you want to make a change, reconsider.
+If you need to unwind with dinner and 20 minutes of watching TV after a full day of studying, go ahead.
+If you’re wondering where your time is going or why you’re not getting things done, consider whether too much of your time is being spent elsewhere.

 Human attention is the scarcest resource in the world.
 Protect it.